-- What were my impressions? - What questions do I have now? - Did I collect business cards or other literature?
-If so, what can I learn from it? - What points do I wish I had made during the interview, but didn't? - Were there any questions I had difficulty answering?
-If so, make note of the question as a similar question may come up at a future interview.
+- O What were my impressions? - o What questions do I have now? - o Did I collect business cards or other literature?
+If so, what can I learn from it? - What points do I wish I had made during the interview, but didn't? - Send a Thank-You Letter -- within 24 hours of the interview.